ballerina-platform/ballerina-dev-website/learn/user-guide/coding-conventions/README.md

   ```
 * However, if you cannot add the type-casting expression or statement with the constrained type in a single line
   due to it exceeding the max line length,
-    - move the casting type with the operators to a new line.
+    - Move the casting type with the operators to a new line.

       Example,
       ```ballerina